Rare Book School

 Two works are the foundational texts for this course.
 Please buy or borrow copies of both Gaskell and Bowers and bring them with you to class.

 1. Philip Gaskell.
 A New Introduction to Bibliography.
 Oxford: Oxford University Press, 1972; corrected ed.
-1974; several subsequent British and American reprintings with minor corrections; paperback ed. published in 1995 for $39.95 by Oak Knoll Books.
+1974; several subsequent reprintings with minor corrections; paperback ed. published in 1995 for $39.95 by Oak Knoll Books.

 Begin by reading the preliminary matter, including Tanselle's introduction (if you have the Oak Knoll edition).
 Then go right on to chapters 5, 7, and 12.
 Read as much of the rest of the book as you can, but those three chapters are the basis for what we will be teaching you to do in this course.
 At first encounter they may prove hard to understand.
 Don't despair: once you've got an actual book in hand to describe, things become much clearer.
-There's a “Digest of the formulary” towards the end of the book (pp 457-462), though it's no more than an aide mémoire.
+There's a “Digest of the formulary” on pp. 457-462, though it's no more than an aide mémoire.
 (NB: In the Digest, when Bowers says do “x or y”, he prefers y.)
-There's also a concise explanation of the principles of format and collation, &c., in Gaskell (pp 321-335), though it deviates from Bowers at several points; when in doubt, follow Bowers.
+There's also a concise explanation of format and collation in Gaskell (pp. 321-335), though it deviates from Bowers at several points; when in doubt, follow Bowers.